linode/docs/docs/applications/development/how-to-unbundle-nginx-from-omnibus-gitlab-for-serving-multiple-websites.md

 *This is a Linode Community guide.
 [Write for us](/docs/contribute) and earn $250 per published guide.*
 <hr>

-Are you a software developer fond of one-click installs?
-If so, you have probably heard of Omnibus GitLab, a software package that allows you to easily install and run GitLab together with some dependencies (Ruby, PostgreSQL, Redis, Nginx and Unicorn, among others).
+Omnibus GitLab is a software package that allows you to easily install and run GitLab together with some dependencies (Ruby, PostgreSQL, Redis, Nginx and Unicorn, among others).

 However, one-click installs sometimes bring a series of challenges to those who need to customize specific default settings.
 If this is your case, you might even consider [installing GitLab from source](https://www.linode.com/docs/applications/development/how-to-install-and-configure-gitlab-on-ubuntu-14-04-trusty-tahr "How to Install and Configure GitLab on Ubuntu 14.04 (Trusty Tahr)"), but this is a bit tricky for some users.